Why Won't Women Dance With Me?

 18. She's Busy Talking to Someone

 Sometimes people will be busy talking to someone (if they can hear each other over the music) and don't want to be interrupted.
 I know that I'll sometimes run into someone that I haven't seen for a long time, so I'd like to catch up with them and find out what's going on.
 Or maybe, I have questions to ask them about an upcoming event and want some more information.
-There's all sorts of legitimate reasons to talk to someone when out dancing.
+There are all sorts of legitimate reasons to talk to someone when out dancing.

 Sometimes a woman might be talking to a guy because she has a crush on him and doesn't like the interruption because you are getting in the way.